 The IAC is an integral part of the CER's governance structure.
-Its overarching mandate is to advise the Board, for the benefit of the entire CER, on how the CER can build new relationships with Indigenous peoples.
-The IAC's work is grounded in reconciliation, with the UN Declaration, Truth and Reconciliation Commission's Calls to Action, and Principles Respecting the Government of Canada's Relationship with Indigenous peoples forming the foundation and providing the roadmap for the IAC's work.
+Its overarching mandate is to advise the Board, for the benefit of the entire CER, on how the CER can build new relationships with Indigenous Peoples.
+The IAC's work is grounded in Reconciliation, with the United Nations Declaration on the Rights of Indigenous Peoples, the Truth and Reconciliation Commission's Calls to Action, and the Principles Respecting the Government of Canada's Relationship with Indigenous Peoples forming the foundation and providing the roadmap for the IAC's work.
 The Board and IAC share the goals of establishing strong relationships, and ensuring the IAC's advice has a meaningful, timely and measurable impact on the CER's strategies and work.

-The IAC is not a decision-making body, nor does it engage in CER operational matters or provide advice on any particular decision, order or recommendation made by the Commission or other CER adjudicative decision-makers.
+The IAC is not a decision-making body, nor does it engage or provide advice on any particular decision, order or recommendation made by the Commission or other CER adjudicative decision-makers.
+The IAC operates to protect adjudicative independence by: